-- 1. Number and extent of rills: Rills are none to rare.
-Rock fragments armor the soil surface. - 2.
-Presence of water flow patterns: Water flow patterns are none to rare.
-A few can be expected on steeper slopes in areas subject to summer convection storms or rapid snowmelt.
-Patterns are short (<1 m) and stable. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
+1. Number and extent of rills: Rills are rare.
+2. Presence of water flow patterns: Water flow patterns are rare.

+3. Number and height of erosional pedestals or terracettes: Pedestals are rare.
 Occurrence is usually limited to areas of water flow patterns.
+Frost heaving of shallow rooted plants should not be considered a normal condition.